andr-ew/reversesea/README.md

 ## problem 3

-now that the pattern recorder is storing data rather than input, how can we transpate that data into the note on & note off messages used by engines or midi?
+now that the pattern recorder is storing data rather than input, how can we translate that data into the note on & note off messages used by engines or midi?

 ## solution 3